xendarboh/xendev/README.md

 ### Host Requirements

-- x11docker
 - docker or podman
+- docker compose
+- x11docker (not required for tty-only)
   - x11docker gpu support
-- docker compose
-- make (or manually run the commands in the [Makefile](Makefile))
+- make (or manually run the commands in [Makefile](Makefile))

 ### Configure